PedaAutomation/peda-docs/README.md

 ```

 ## Writing plugins

 Writing plugins is quite simple.
-They are just NPM-Modules.
+They are just NPM-Modules in the global path.
 The Main file (specified in the modules package.json) has to look like this:

 ```js
 module.exports = function(slave) {